Maya Bulgakova: Biography

-Bulgakova was born on 19 May 1932 in the village of Buki (now the Kyiv Oblast, Ukraine).
+Bulgakova was born on 19 May 1932 in the village of Buky (now Kyiv Oblast, Ukraine).
 In 1941 the Bulgakov family moved to Kramatorsk, to this place they later returned from evacuation.
-In Kramatorsk, Bulgakova successfully graduated from high school and decided after graduation to become an actress.
+In Kramatorsk, Bulgakova graduated from high school and decided after graduation to become an actress.
 In 1955, Bulgakova graduated from VGIK (actor's workshop of Olga Pyzhova and Boris Bibikov) and started working in the National Film Actors' Theatre.
 She made her debut film in Grigori Roshal's The Libertine.
 Bulgakova began to sing on stage with the Utesov orchestra and won a prize at the 1957 World Festival of Youth and Students in Moscow.
 The actress has become the first in the USSR to perform on the stage the songs of Edith Piaf.

 After a decade of inactivity episodic roles, her first major work were in Wings.
 After that.
 Bulgakova began to have a high output of small rolls in film and episodes.

 Bulgakova first married cinematographer Anatoly Nitochkin, and then had a second marriage with Aleksey Gabrilovich, the son of the prominent screenwriter Yevgeny Gabrilovich.
 The couple raised two daughters.
 One of them, Maria Gabrilovich, later became an actress.
 In the 1970s Bulgakova remarried to the Austrian communist Peter Dobias (1937–1994).